 Civil Engineer: Occupational Outlook and Career Profile

 Civil engineers plan and build construction projects from roadways to office buildings.
-Most engineers complete a bachelor's degree program in civil engineering, particularly one that is accredited by the Accreditation Board for Engineering and Technology (ABET).
+Most engineers complete a bachelor's degree program in civil engineering that is accredited by the Accreditation Board for Engineering and Technology (ABET).
 Strong math and science skills are essential for the occupation, so significant coursework in these areas is required.
-States usually also require civil engineers to hold a professional license, which requires meeting education and experience requirements and passing some exams.
+Civil engineers are often required to hold a professional license, which requires meeting education and experience requirements and passing some exams.